thomastaylor312/snas/socket_protocol.md

 The server does not make any guarantees about request timeout for partially written requests (i.e. it can wait for any length of time for the rest of a request to be written), but it MUST send a response if it does choose to timeout.

 A client MAY keep a connection to the socket open and issue multiple requests over it.
+However, the client MUST NOT write another request until a response is received.
 The server MUST respond to each request in the order it receives them for that connection.

 ## Methods